material-motion/material-motion/concepts/patterns.md

 Good systems of Execution will carefully balance runtime performance, power consumption, and event coordination.

-**Events**: Executions can ask to receive the following events:

-- Animation events.
-- Gesture recognition events.

-**Activity**: An Execution is either active or dormant.
-An **active** Execution will generate change in response to input.
-Conversely, a **dormant** Execution will not generate change in response to input.

-Examples of *active* Executions:

-- Fulfilling a Pan Plan while pan gesture events are being generated.
-- Fulfilling a Spring Attachment Plan and the body has not yet reached its final resting state.

-Examples of *dormant* Executions:

-- Fulfilling a Pan Plan for which there are no pan gesture events.
-- Fulfilling a Spring Attachment Plan and the body has reached its final resting state.

-The process or thread on which an Execution executes its contract depends on a combination of the types of Primitives it employs and assumptions already made by a given platform.

-> Imagine a platform that executes user input on the main thread of the application while Tween animations are executed on a separate process altogether.
-A Gesture Execution would likely execute on the main thread.
-A Tween Execution would likely execute some or all of its logic on the separate process.

 ## The Coordination/Plan pattern

 A **Coordination** is a coordinating entity that describes an interactive experience by creating Plans and associating them with specific elements.